 These are live lab trials on free market competition.
 They don’t have to become the dominant players for consumers to be the winners.
 All it takes for them is to become credible threats to alter the abusive behavior of the tech giants.

 The fun thing about this experiment is that you can be a voluntary lab rat.
-If you want to reduce the power of Silicon Valley, you only need to start using these alternatives.We value your comments!
-Please weigh in on our comment section below.
+If you want to reduce the power of Silicon Valley, you only need to start using these alternatives.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com